lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 This may not always be possible if the escalation happens while the FSM is in an invalid state.
 In this scenario, the pwrmgr keeps everything powered off and silenced and requests escalation handling if the system ever wakes up.

+#### Escalation Clock Timeout

+Under normal behavior, the power manager can receive escalation requests from the system and handle them [appropriately](#escalation-reset-request).
+However, if the escalation clock or reset are non-functional for any reason, the escalation request would not be serviced.

+To mitigate this, the power manager actively checks for escalation interface clock/reset timeout.
+This is done by a continuous request / acknowledge interface between the power manager's local clock/reset and the escalate network's clock/reset.

+If the request / acknowledge interface does not respond within 128 power manager clock cycles, the escalate domain is assumed to be off.
+When this happens, the power manager creates a local escalation request that behaves identically to the global escalation request.

 #### Main Power Unstable Reset Requests
 If the main power ever becomes unstable (the power okay indication is low even though it is powered on), the power manager requests an internal reset.